 Cargo space is rated at 33 cubic inches behind the third row seats; with the second and third rows folded, a substantial 143.8 cubic feet of cargo room becomes available.

-For the latest model year, Dodge replaced the Town & Country's multiple engine options with a single motor.
-The new mill is Chrysler's ubiquitous 3.6-liter "Pentastar" V6, which boasts a healthy 283 horsepower and 260 lb-ft of torque.
+The Grand Caravan comes standard with a 3.6-liter "Pentastar" V6, which boasts a healthy 283 horsepower and 260 lb-ft of torque.
 The engine sends power to the front wheels via six-speed automatic transmission and returns EPA-estimated fuel economy of 17 mpg in the city and 25 mpg on the highway.

-The powerful new motor helps the Grand Caravan tow up to 3,600 pounds when properly equipped.
+The powerful motor helps the Grand Caravan tow up to 3,600 pounds when properly equipped.

 Trim Level Breakdown